MyNameIsTrez/Pastebin-And-HTTPS-Tekkit-Classic/README.md

 ### If you have access to the single player/server files or can ask the owner

-Now go to `%appdata%/.technic/modpacks/tekkit/mods/ComputerCraft/lua/rom/programs/http` and open `pastebin` with Notepad.
+Go to `%appdata%/.technic/modpacks/tekkit/mods/ComputerCraft/lua/rom/programs/http` and open `pastebin` with Notepad.

 ### If you don't have access to the single player/server files and can't ask the owner